academe/Omnipay-GiroCheckout/README.md

 ## Cancel Url

 The Payment Page `cancelUrl` differs to the rest of the payment types as it does not return the transaction cancelled details.
-Therefor, you must **not** call `completeAuthorise` when returning to the merchant site.
+Therefore, you must **not** call `completeAuthorise` when returning to the merchant site.